zendframework/zend-expressive-swoole/docs/book/static-resources.md

-To enable this, the package provides an alternate [`RequestHandlerRunner`](https://docs.zendframework.com/zend-httphandlerrunner/runner/) implementation via the class `Zend\Expressive\Swoole\RequestHandlerSwooleRunner` that performs two duties:
+To enable this, the package provides an alternate [`RequestHandlerRunner`](https://docs.zendframework.com/zend-httphandlerrunner/runner/) implementation via the class `Zend\Expressive\Swoole\SwooleRequestHandlerRunner` that performs two duties:

 - If a static resource is matched, it serves that.
 - Otherwise, it passes off handling to the composed application pipeline.

-Internally, the `RequestHandlerSwooleRunner` composes another class, a `Zend\Expressive\Swoole\StaticResourceHandlerInterface` instance.
+Internally, the `SwooleRequestHandlerRunner` composes another class, a `Zend\Expressive\Swoole\StaticResourceHandlerInterface` instance.
 This instance is first queried to determine if a static resource was matched, and, if so, then invoked in order to serve it.